Kyczan/ha-cli-dmenu/README.md

 sudo npm install -g
 ```

-Now you have command `ha-cli` available across all terminals.
+Now you have command `ha-cli-dmenu` available across all terminals.

 ### usage

-Open terminal, type `ha-cli`, and follow instructions.
+Open terminal, type `ha-cli-dmenu`, and pick option to switch.

+Also, as a good practice, it is worth to create keybinding to run `ha-cli-dmenu`, so you can run this from anywhere in your system.
+Example keybinding is created in my fork of [dwm](https://github.com/Kyczan/dwm) (search `config.h` file for `ha-cli-dmenu`).